 Cambridge ICE (International Certificate of Education) is a group award for Cambridge IGCSE.
-It allows schools to offer a broad and balanced curriculum by recognising the achievements of learners who pass examinations in a range of different subjects.
+It allows schools to offer a broad and balanced curriculum by recognising the achievements of learners who pass exams in a range of different subjects.

-Learn more about Cambridge ICE at www.cie.org.uk/cambridgesecondary2
+Learn more about Cambridge ICE at www.cambridgeinternational.org/cambridgeice